-- ABMA provides solutions for the transformational defense forces of the future.
-Programs include Phantom Eye, a HALE (High Altitude Long Endurance) unmanned persistent intelligence, surveillance and reconnaissance demonstrator; pursuit of the Next Generation Bomber for the U.S. Air Force, and the Advanced Navy Strike Fighter weapon system and the Unmanned Carrier-Launched Airborne Surveillance and Strike program for the U.S. Navy.
-Capability areas include advanced strike, mobility and surveillance.
+- ABMA develops transformational defense capabilities through innovative, affordable aerospace solutions for advanced strike, mobility, surveillance and vertical lift.
+Programs include Phantom Eye, a liquid-hydrogen-powered high-altitude long endurance (HALE) unmanned airborne system (UAS) that will provide persistent intelligence, surveillance and reconnaissance; the Advanced Navy Strike Fighter (F/A-XX) weapon system and the Unmanned Carrier-Launched Airborne Surveillance and Strike (UCLASS) program for the U.S. Navy.

 Advanced Network & Space Systems:

 - AN&SS is developing next-generation network capabilities and space systems for defense and civilian applications.
-Programs include the X-51A Waverider, an unmanned hypersonic scramjet vehicle; pursuit of varied network management platforms; and continued advancements of nanosats and small satellites.
-Capability areas include advanced network and tactical systems; electronic and information solutions; strategic missile and defense systems; space and intelligence systems, and space exploration.
+Programs include the continued advancements of Phantom Phoenix nanosats and small satellites; the X-51A WaveRider, an unmanned hypersonic scramjet vehicle; development of future space exploration systems; and pursuit of varied network management platforms.
+Capability areas include advanced electronic and information solutions; strategic missile and defense systems; space and intelligence systems; and space exploration.